-3.1 After receipt of a report of a Student-at-Risk, the Manager, Student Affairs will assess the risk level in consultation with the person or people that brought the matter forward (and others where appropriate).
-Response to the situation is based on the level of risk, as outlined below in section 4.1.

-3.2 When a Student-at-Risk is identified, the Manager, Student Affairs will collaborate with the Student-at-Risk Case Team to triage the matter and develop a plan to provide support for the student.

-3.3 The Student-at-Risk Case Team will meet regularly to coordinate a response to noncritical matters.
-When an urgent matter presents itself, the Manager, Student Affairs may call an ad hoc meeting to develop a plan to ensure to the safety of the Student-at-Risk and the Brock community.

-3.4 If there is a clear and imminent danger to the student or the Brock community, members of the Student-at-Risk Case Team are empowered to take appropriate steps as outlined in section 5 of this Protocol.
+- 3.1 After receipt of a report of a Student at-Risk, Student Affairs will assess the risk level in consultation with the person or people that brought the matter forward (and others where appropriate).
+Response to the situation is based on the level of risk, as outlined below in section 4.1. - 3.2 When a Student at-Risk is identified, Student Affairs will collaborate with the Campus Assessment, Response, and Education Team to triage the matter and develop a plan to provide support for the student. - 3.3 The Campus Assessment, Response, and Education Team will meet regularly to coordinate a response to non-critical matters.
+When an urgent matter presents itself, Student Affairs may call an ad hoc meeting to develop a plan to ensure to the safety of the Student at-Risk and the Brock community. - 3.4 If there is a clear and imminent danger to the student or the Brock community, members of the Campus Assessment, Response, and Education Team are empowered to take appropriate steps as outlined in section 5 of this Policy.